Welcome Package: Expressive Art Therapy Client Kit for Moms

 • Moment of stillness, mindfulness or meditation (guided or unguided).

-• Creating an art piece or other creative self-expression then reflective writing about your art piece.
+• Creating an art piece or other creative self-expression then journaling about the process.

-• Closing discussion of what you have created, your process and how you feel, and any ah-ha moments or takeaways.
+• Debrief of what was just created, how you feel, and any ah-ha moments or takeaways.

 "My sessions with Kayla are different from other counsellors I have seen; she cares, listens & she knows me.
 This type of work is invaluable in a society that pressures women to be perfect.
 She invites you to be vulnerable while exploring yourself in a nonjudgmental environment & safe way.
 During every session, I learn something new about myself.